AlloSphere-Research-Group/tinc-python/README.md

 tinc-python depends on numpy, matplotlib, netcdf4, filelock and jsonschema.
 If ipywidgets is available, tinc-python can provide interactive widgets for the jupyter notebook.

-To install additional dependencies for tinc-python:
+To tinc for python:
 ```
 pip install tinc
 ```

-To install additional dependencies for tinc-python:
+To install ipywidgets for jupyter widget support:
 ```
 pip install ipywidgets
 ```

+The TINC python documentation is available at: https://tinc-python.readthedocs.io/en/latest/

 # Installing jupyterlab on macOS Through homebrew
 There are many ways to install jupyterlab.
 Here is one we have tested to work with TINC.